Question 1: Is a college degree required for admission?

 The MSBS program can accommodate up to 60 students per year.

-Successful completion of this program may help applicants applying to medical school, but it has been specifically designed to help graduates find employment in biomedical research.
+Successful completion of a masters degree may help applicants applying to professional school, in particular completion of the pre-professional concentration.
+The traditional concentration has been specifically designed to help graduates find employment in biomedical research.

 See WesternU’s research web site for more information regarding the facilities and equipment available for use.

-Question 19: Is a laptop computer required?
-If so, what are the minimum specifications?
+Question 17: Is a laptop computer required?
+(If so, what are the minimum specifications?)

 Yes, a laptop computer is required.
 You will be expected to supply your own computer or use computers available in the library or through arrangement with your faculty advisor.